Reconnect - Reflect - Rebalance

 Meet Paul - Founder of Minds in the Mountains

 Mental health isn’t just a diagnosis — it’s a journey.
-I’m Paul Taylor, a registered mental health nurse with over 15 years of experience.
-My guided fell walks in the Lake District are designed to help you regain mental clarity.
+I’m Paul Taylor, a Registered Mental Health Nurse and qualified Forest Therapist (Silvotherapy) My guided walks in the Lake District are designed to help you regain mental clarity.
 Surrounded by the peaceful fells, clients find a space to reconnect, reflect, and rebalance.
 Research shows that nature, movement, and mindful conversation significantly enhance mental wellbeing.
-Therefore, every walk we take is more than exercise — it's a therapeutic experience.
+Therefore, every walk we take is more than exercise — it's a therapeutic experience in the Lake District.
 Whether you’re overwhelmed or simply feeling stuck, these guided walks can support your journey back to calm.

 Experience Therapeutic Walking in the Heart of the Fells